 Jefferson Elementary School is an inclusive learning environment dedicated to high standards in teaching and learning for all students.
 We support students in their pursuit of academic and social success.
+We inspire life-long learning and develop responsible, self-confident students capable of effective communication and problem-solving.
+Through a collaboration of staff, families, students, and the community, we foster a safe and respectful learning environment embracing creativity and individuality.

 We are: Safe - We nurture a positive and safe learning environment based on student needs.

 Respectful - We recognize the value and strengths each person brings to our community.

 Inclusive - We welcome everyone because we all belong to our school community.

 Creative - We are resourceful thinkers who work together to solve problems.

 Invested - We actively participate in our learning by being focused and involved.

-- 100% of teachers are "highly qualified" according to DESE guidelines - Substantially separate IDEAS program for students who require language-based instruction - Substantially separate GOALS program for students who require ABA methodologies - Active Parent Communication Council (PCC) which raises funds and organizes volunteers to provide numerous cultural, academic, and family enrichment assemblies and events. - Outdoor Classroom - Responsive Classroom and Zones of Regulation- Social and Emotional Learning Programs - Character Education Program Being "PAWS-itive" - Kids Heart Challenge, Hearts of Kindness, Community Art projects & other Community Service Projects - All School Meetings - Spirit Days - Wellness Wednesdays http://profiles.doe.mass.edu/general/general.aspx?topNavID=1&leftNavId=100&orgcode=01010010&orgtypecode=6
+- 100% of teachers are "highly qualified" according to DESE guidelines - Substantially separate IDEAS program for students who require language-based instruction - Substantially separate GOALS program for students who require ABA methodologies - Active Parent Communication Council (PCC) which raises funds and organizes volunteers to provide numerous cultural, academic, and family enrichment assemblies and events. - Outdoor Classroom - Responsive Classroom and Zones of Regulation http://profiles.doe.mass.edu/general/general.aspx?topNavID=1&leftNavId=100&orgcode=01010010&orgtypecode=6